pubnub/workshop-raspberrypi/ultrasonic_rangefinder_+_pi__+_pubnub.md

     ```

 When the signal is recieved, our ECHO pin flips to HIGH, reading out as '1' rather than '0' in our code.
 At this point, we take another time.time reading with a variable named "pulse_end."
-We claim the final duration by subracting pulse_start from pulse_end.
+We find the final duration by subracting pulse_start from pulse_end.

 ####4.
 Calculating Distance and Sending Data####